Community Before There Was Ithaca

-The Goyogo̱hó:nǫ’ (Cayuga) Nation, the original primary inhabitants of what is now Ithaca, prioritized caring for elders and not only appreciated the natural world around them, but actively expressed gratitude for its life-sustaining offerings.
+The Goyogo̱hó:nǫ’ (Cayuga) Nation, the original primary inhabitants of what is now Ithaca, prioritize caring for elders and not only appreciate the natural world around them, but actively express gratitude for its life-sustaining offerings.
 Even with the passage of hundreds of years, the nation has preserved many cultural treasures.

 “We give thanks for everything that we do, for everything that happens to us and for us, for the fish, the thunder, the wind,” explained Sachem Sam George of the Goyogo̱hó:nǫ’ (pronounced Guy-a-kono) Nation.
 Each act of gratitude is expressed through a ceremony.
 When the ice breaks each year, the Goyogo̱hó:nǫ’ hold a fish ceremony to give thanks for this resource.
 “And then,” said George, “we dance.”

 Like many communities both past and present, the Goyogo̱hó:nǫ’ also come together for recreation.
 The game of snow snake is played by creating a long trough in the snow.
 Teams compete over several rounds to throw a wooden stick – a “snow snake” – the farthest down the trough, earning points for farthest and second farthest.